Down syndrome advocacy

 Medical professionals, educators, and even family or friends often have low expectations for people with Down syndrome, and we know that expectations typically shape outcomes in education, medicine, and culture.

-Analyze how lowered expectations impact individuals with Down syndrome, and discuss the ethical responsibility of educators, medical professionals, and community leaders to set expectations high and see the dignity of all people with Down syndrome.
+Analyze how lowered expectations impact individuals with Down syndrome and discuss the ethical responsibility of educators, medical professionals, and community leaders to set expectations high and see the dignity of all people with Down syndrome.

 To help you get started, visit: